 Then light burst from the mirror and forced her back several steps.

 She started to scream.
-The pain in her chest unbearable.
+The pain in her chest was unbearable.

-“I didn’t know someone lived here,” Eirwen hurried out.
+“I didn’t know someone lived here,” Eirwen stammered.
 Then she lifted her chin.
 “Who are you, anyway?”
+The bleating pain in her heart had eased when the light transformed into images, but the faint lullaby still echoed in her ears.

-The old Dvalin fae smiled.
+The old Dvalinn crone smiled.
 “Most people call me the Korrigan.”

 “The Grandmother . . .”
-Eirwen’s mouth parted and eyes widened.
+Eirwen’s mouth parted as her eyes widened.
 “I’ve heard of you.”